The timeline for FASB ASC 842 implementation is a whopping 3 - 6 months long.

 Seems like there’s a land grab right now for lease accounting features.

 New providers are popping up every day.
-And ERP system are releasing FASB modules.
+And ERP systems are releasing FASB modules.

 Certainly this is a normal part of entrepreneurship: Find a market and a problem, then deliver a solution with software.
 The thing they aren’t telling you, though, is their FASB 842 features aren’t fully developed.